jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/IP-High-Protection-Clause.md

 ​3.1.3.1 If you use the services provided by JD Cloud to conduct operating or non-operating activities that require the license or approval of the relevant national authorities, you shall obtain the relevant license or approval, including but not limited to the following:

-If you set up multiple websites on the virtual machine service, you must ensure that all websites started have been licensed or approved by the relevant national authorities;
+If you set up multiple websites on the Virtual Machines service, you must ensure that all websites started have been licensed or approved by the relevant national authorities;

 If your website provides non-operating Internet information services, you must fill the non-operating website on the record, and ensure that all the filling information submitted is true and effective, and submit the updated information in the filing system in a timely manner when the filing information changes;